 2. Gwynn owned the best pitcher of his generation

-The pitcher that Gwynn faced the most often was Greg Maddux — makes sense since the two were in the National League together for 15 seasons and they were two of the best players of their era.
+The pitcher that Gwynn faced most often was Greg Maddux, which makes sense since the two were in the National League together for 15 seasons.
 Maddux was a tough competitor on the mound, earning the nickname “Mad Dog” for his intense focus.
 He dazzled opposing batters with his precision and command of his pitches.
-With maddux it always seemed that batters were either being fooled as they watched a pitch nip the corner of the plate, or they were getting a bad swing on a pitch that dove away from their bat at the last second.
-Maddux won four Cy Young awards and was the winningest pitcher in his league during his generation.
+With Maddux it always seemed that batters were either being fooled as they watched a pitch nip the corner of the plate, or they were getting a bad swing on a pitch that dove away from their bat at the last second.
+Maddux won four Cy Young awards and ranks as one of the ten greatest pitchers in history.

 But Tony Gwynn loved facing him.

 In 103 plate appearances, Gwynn put the ball in play 93 times and walked 10 times.
 He was intentionally walked by Maddux six times, the most intentional walks that Gwynn received from any enemy pitcher.
 Maddux is a Hall of Famer and he struck out more than 3,000 batters in his career, but the one batter he faced the most often — San Diego’s #19 — never fanned against him.

-‘No hitter can tell the difference in speed of different pitches,” Maddux told Thomas Boswell, “except that &%$#@!
-Tony Gwynn.”
+“No hitter can tell the difference in speed of different pitches,” Maddux told Thomas Boswell, “except that goddamned Tony Gwynn.”

 3. Southpaws?
 No problem

 Most players have a disadvantage when they are facing pitchers of the same stripe as them.
 Right-handed batters hit worse against righties and left-handed batters hit worse against lefties.
 As they age, batters’ platoon splits usually get more pronounced.
 But not with Gwynn.
 Yes, he hit better against RHP in his career (.345 as opposed to .325 against southpaws), but as Gwynn got older, he got better, not worse, at hitting left-handers.

-4. Hits in bunches: Gwynn had 45 games with at least four hits
+4. Hits in bunches: 45 games with at least four hits